Teacher Education

 TCH ED 5850 Topics in the Teaching of Writing: 1-3 semester hours

-Same as ENGL 4850.
-Prerequisites: ENGL 3100 or equivalent or consent of instructor.
+Prerequisites: Consent of instructor.
 This course is one of the special topics in the practice of and pedagogy of writing designed for in-service teachers.
 Topics may include writing at specific grade levels, writing/reading workshops, writing in urban settings, writing across the curriculum, action research, new technology, and classroom and district-level assessment.
-It may be repeated once for credit if topics differ.
-Counts toward Certificate in Writing.
+Course may be repeated for credit if topics differ.
+This course can be applied to the Graduate Certificate in the Teaching of Writing.

 TCH ED 5880 Writing in the Content Areas: 3 semester hours